Table of Contents

 - Other (Rare) Cases of Pneumonia in People Living with HIV

 Pneumonia refers to a common infection of the lungs caused by one of the following types of germs: bacteria, fungi, or viruses.
 The infection can involve one lung, both lungs, or just part of a lung.
 Depending on your overall health, pneumonia and its symptoms can be mild or severe.
-In more severe cases, pneumonia can require hospitalization and even lead to death.
-In the US, 1.1 million people were hospitalized with pneumonia in 2013, and over 53,000 died from the disease.
+In more severe cases, you may need to be in the hospital or could even die from pneumonia.
+In the US, 50,000 people a year die from the disease.
 Worldwide, pneumonia is the leading cause of death for children under the age of five.
-Almost one fifth of all deaths of children under the age of five are due to pneumonia each year.
+About 880,000 children under the age of five died of pneumonia in 2016.

-The symptoms, diagnoses, and treatments listed in this section are broad symptoms common to all types of pneumonia.
-Some symptoms, like cough with sputum, are characteristic of only certain types of pneumonia (e.g., bacterial pneumonias).
-Similarly, some treatments, like antibiotics, are indicated for only some types of pneumonia (e.g., bacterial pneumonias, Pneumocystis pneumonia) and not for others (e.g., viral pneumonias).
-For information specific to each type of pneumonia, please scroll down.
+The symptoms listed in this section are common to all types of pneumonia.
+Some symptoms, like cough with sputum (mucus, phlegm), only apply to certain types of pneumonia (e.g., bacterial pneumonias).
+Similarly, some treatments, such as antibiotics, are only appropriate for some types of pneumonia (e.g., bacterial pneumonias, Pneumocystis pneumonia) but not for others (e.g., viral pneumonias).
+For specific information about each type of pneumonia, please scroll down.

 - Shortness of breath